qiime2/paper2/sphinx_docs/index.rst

-Because it can take a while to compute these distributions from all of your sequence data (often tens of millions of sequences), a subset of your reads are selected randomly (sampled without replacement), and the quality scores of only those sequences are used to generate the box plots.
+Because it can take a while to compute these distributions from all of your sequence data (often tens of millions of sequences), a subset of your reads are selected randomly (sampled without replacement), and the quality scores of only those sequences are used to generate the boxplots.
 By default, 10,000 sequences are subsampled, but you can control that number with ``--p-n`` on the demux summarize command.
 Keep in mind that because of this random subsampling, every time you run demux summarize on the same sequence data you will obtain slightly different plots.

-When you hover the mouse over a box plot for a given base position, the box plot's data is shown in a table below the interactive plot as a parametric seven-number summary This is a standard summary statistics of a dataset composed of 2nd, 9th, 25th, 50th, 75th, 91st, and 98th percentiles and can be used as a simple check for assumptions of normality.
+Click and drag on plot to zoom in.
+When you hover the mouse over a boxplot for a given base position, the boxplot's data is shown in a table below the interactive plot as a parametric seven-number summary This is a standard summary statistics of a dataset composed of 2nd, 9th, 25th, 50th, 75th, 91st, and 98th percentiles and can be used as a simple check for assumptions of normality.
 These values describe the